Cart

 Micronutrient supply

 Folate (B9) and vitamin B12 play a central role in DNA synthesis, methylation, and repair of genetic damage.
-Low folate levels have repeatedly been associated with a higher risk of HPV persistence and cervical dysplasia.
-Vitamin D is an immunomodulator and affects T-cells, macrophages, and inflammation-regulating signaling pathways.
-Antioxidant nutrients such as vitamins A, C, E, as well as zinc and selenium, support mucosal integrity and immune cell functions.
-Good nutrition creates preconditions, not guarantees.
+Low folate levels have been repeatedly associated with a higher risk of HPV persistence and cervical dysplasia.
+Vitamin D is an immunomodulator and influences T-cells, macrophages, and inflammation-regulating signaling pathways.
+Antioxidant nutrients like vitamins A, C, E, as well as zinc and selenium, support mucosal integrity and immune cell functions.
+A good supply creates conditions, not guarantees.

 Hormonic Base: 16 micronutrients for your immune system

-Hormonic Base contains folate, vitamin D, zinc, selenium, B12, and other clinically relevant micronutrients for immune function and hormonal health.
-Plant-based, laboratory-tested in Germany.
-Dietary supplements are not a substitute for medical treatment.
+Hormonic Base contains folate, vitamin D, zinc, selenium, B12 and other clinically relevant micronutrients for immune function and hormonal health.
+Plant-based, lab-tested in Germany.
+Dietary supplements do not replace medical treatment.

 Discover Hormonic Base